Deprecations

 F# Script Steps

-Due to the low uptake of F# script steps and the work required to upgrade them for continued use in our modern codebase, we will no longer be supporting F# script steps from 2024.1.
+Due to the low uptake of F# script steps and the work required to upgrade them for continued use in our modern codebase, we will no longer support F# script steps from 2024.1.
 Customers who continue to need F# scripts in later Octopus versions should use standard shell scripting (powershell or bash) and invoke their scripts via their own F# tools included in additional referenced packages.

 Deprecations for 2023.3